 |Yuliia Makarus at Grande Prairie Council for Life-Long Learning|

 |Rosalinda Mendoza at Grande Prairie Center for Newcomers|

 |Mandeep Aujla at the Sikh Temple|

-The Grande Prairie Local Immigration Partnership (GPLIP) is the mechanism through which Immigration, Refugees and Citizenship Canada (IRCC) supports the development of a community-based planning around the needs of newcomer settlement and integration in Grande Prairie through:
+The Grande Prairie Local Immigration Partnership (GPLIP) is the mechanism through which Immigration, Refugees and Citizenship Canada (IRCC) supports the development of a community-based planning around the needs of newcomer settlement and integration through:

 The GPLIP is a collective impact initiative where a committee of influential partners are gathered around the table to:

 • Systematize local engagement in settlement with resources available

 • Build on existing local initiatives